surajsharmaa/ReviewsSummarization/README.md

 Run “pip install xlrd” by navigating to folder where pip.exe exists (../Python/Script)
 3. Now run “POS-tagger.py”.
 Line 17-28 are the 4 file names, comment all but one for the ones you need to extract the features.

+See Sample outcome of the run for iphone case reviews:

 ![See Sample outcome of the run](https://raw.githubusercontent.com/surajsharmaa/ReviewsSummarization/master/FinalReport-SurajSharma/Code_And_Data/sample-output-cmd.PNG)